What is Contract Costing?

 Q1.
 What is contract costing?

-Answer – Contract costing is employed in businesses that undertake individual, non-recurring contracts.
-It is used to monitor costs associated with specific contracts and includes the agreement on a specific product or service with the customer.
+Answer – Contract costing is employed in businesses undertaking individual, non-recurring contracts.
+It monitors costs associated with specific contracts and includes the agreement on a specific product or service with the customer.

 Q2.
 Who are the parties to a contract?

-Answer – Contractor and contractee are the two parties in a contract.
-The individual or organization responsible for the execution of a contract is referred to as the contractor, while the party for whom the work is performed is known as the contractee.
-Both the contractor and contractee play a significant role in the agreement of the contract.
+Answer – The contractor and contractee are the two parties in a contract.
+The individual or organization responsible for the execution of a contract is referred to as the contractor.
+At the same time, the party for whom the work is performed is known as the contractee.
+Both the contractor and contractee play a significant role in the contract agreement.

 Q3.
 What role does labor play in contract costing?